kenmanheimer/scratch/README.txt

 4. Switch back to master to lose file changes, then back to branch to see them.
    - git checkout master
    - git checkout branch
-   'git checkout' will refuse to switch away from branch with uncommitted changes.
+   'git checkout' refuses to switch away from branch with uncommitted changes.
+   But not always - need to determine why, sometimes and not others.

 5. Pull the changes from the branch to the master:
    - git checkout master
      [stuff committed only on first_branch is not present in master branch]
    - git pull . first_branch
      [stuff committed only on first_branch is now present in master branch]

+6. Stuff edited on master can be carried to branch without commits.
    - [Edit README.txt while on master branch, and don't commit.]
    - git checkout first_branch
-     [README.txt shows as Modified - carried to be committed in first_branch]
+     [README.txt shows as Modified - carried to be committed in first_branch] ... and vice versa?!
+I can now switch back and forth between master and first_branch with changes in README.txt.
+Not sure why I can now and not before.

-5. Some questions.
+Some questions.
    - Can I test push/pull with my own repository?
    - Is manual setup of 2. equivalent to what would have happened had I cloned?